 Source paths are normalized to posix-style separators, relative to the directory containing

 tsconfig.json is loaded.

 Logs TypeScript errors to stderr instead of throwing exceptions.

 Override certain paths to be compiled and executed as CommonJS or ECMAScript modules.
-When overridden, the tsconfig "module" and package.json "type" fields are overridden.
-This is useful because TypeScript files cannot use the .cjs nor .mjs file extensions; it achieves the same effect.
+When overridden, the tsconfig "module" and package.json "type" fields are overridden, and the file extension is ignored.
+This is useful if you cannot use .mts, .cts, .mjs, or .cjs file extensions; it achieves the same effect.